Maine State Highway System

-In the state of Maine, the Maine Department of Transportation (MaineDOT) has a system of numbered highways, defined as the "connected main highways throughout the state which primarily serve arterial or through traffic."
-As of 2006, 22,236 miles of roadway are included in the highway system, including Interstate highways, U.S. Routes, state highways, and other urban and rural local roads.
+The Maine State Highway System is maintained by the Maine Department of Transportation (MaineDOT) as a system of numbered highways, defined as the "connected main highways throughout the state which primarily serve arterial or through traffic."
+As of 2006, 22,236 mi of roadway are included in the highway system, including Interstate highways, U.S. Routes, state highways, and other urban and rural local roads.

 Route types and funding

 Interstate Highways

-Maine has one primary Interstate highway, I-95, within its borders, as well as four related routes: I-195, I-295, I-395, and the unsigned I-495.
-All Interstate highways in Maine are part of the National Highway System and, as such, receive some degree of federal funding.
+Maine has one primary Interstate Highway, Interstate 95 (I-95), within its borders, as well as four related routes: I-195, I-295, I-395, and the unsigned I-495.
+All Interstate Highways in Maine are part of the National Highway System and, as such, receive some degree of federal funding.
 All of these highways are freeways and are built under set standards for roadway design.

 U.S. Numbered Highways

-Maine contains two primary U.S. numbered highways: U.S. Route 1 and U.S. Route 2.
+Maine contains two primary U.S. numbered highways: U.S. Route 1 (US 1) and US 2.
 US 1 has a bypass and business route as well as several alternate alignments designated US 1A.
-US 1 also has a "child" route - the intrastate U.S. Route 201, a spur route north to the Canada–US border which also has its own alternate, designated US 201A.
+US 1 also has a "child" route—the intrastate US 201, a spur route north to the Canadian border which also has its own alternate, designated US 201A.

-US 2 has two alternate alignments designated US 2A as well as two child routes - US 202, a southwestern spur stretching to Delaware, and US 302, a western loop connecting US 1 in Portland to US 2 in Montpelier, Vermont.
+US 2 has two alternate alignments designated US 2A as well as two child routes: US 202, a southwestern spur stretching to Delaware, and US 302, a western loop connecting US 1 in Portland to US 2 in Montpelier, Vermont.

-These routes are generally maintained and funded in the same manner as state routes, with these responsibilities falling to the MaineDOT.
+These routes are generally maintained and funded in the same manner as state routes, with these responsibilities falling to MaineDOT.